icco/graphql/README.md

 ## Design

 This site is hosted at <https://graphql.natwelch.com>.
 It runs out of a docker container on Google Kubernetes.
 It has a postgres backend.
 This started as a rewrite of a previous project, natnatnat.
 Its [readme](https://github.com/icco/natnatnat/blob/master/README.md) walks through a lot of the previous inspiration.

+## Documentation

+You can explore this api by looking at [schema.graphql]() and reading the descriptions.
+See https://facebook.github.io/graphql/June2018/#sec-Descriptions for an explanation of the description schema.